latidude99/map-tools-app/README.md

 - Gradle

 **Plugins and libraries**
-- JCoord version 1.0 (by Jonathan Stott)
+- JCoord version 1.0 by Jonathan Stott (coordinate conversions only)

 # Setup